tgfisher/ouroboros/README.md

 Have fun and ask someone before beating your head against a wall.

+This is a living document.
+Check back in occasionally to see updates.

 ### Table Of Contents
 1. [An Introduction to Python](#an-introduction-to-python-nerd_face)
     - [Python Installation](#python-lesson-1-python-installation-cowboy_hat_face)